 Missed BRA Day 2020?
-Watch the presentations from breast reconstruction experts below.
+Please click here to watch the presentations from breast reconstruction experts.

-BRA Day is going virtual!
+Virtual BRA Day is back!
 On Wednesday, October 21, The Peter Gilgan Centre for Women's Cancers in partnership with The Canadian Cancer Society (CCS) and with generous support from The Canadian Society of Plastic Surgeons are delivering this free three-hour event for women considering breast reconstruction.

 BRA Day is intended to EDUCATE women on their breast reconstruction options, PROVIDE an opportunity to see possible outcomes of breast reconstruction surgery, EMPOWER women to make the choice that's right for them and CONNECT women with others who have been through it.

 The virtual event is open to women and men across the country and will include presentations from leading Canadian breast reconstruction experts, stories from patients sharing their breast reconstruction journey, educational breakout rooms, resources and a virtual Show and Tell Lounge for women only, offering a unique opportunity to see real results of breast reconstruction.
 Breast reconstruction is covered by most health insurance plans in Canada.

 Breast reconstruction is recognized by the Ontario Health Insurance Plan (OHIP) as an important part of breast cancer treatment.
 As such, OHIP covers all aspects of breast reconstruction including the costs of surgery, breast implants, hospital stay (if needed), nipple areolar reconstruction and most balancing surgeries on the opposite breast if required.